fernandosanchezmunoz/simplenovnc/README.md

 ## This is a minimal Image

-This comes only with Firefox & Geany text editor installed if you'd like to have more softwares you can freely install them using apt-get commands
+This comes only with  & Geany text editor installed if you'd like to have more softwares you can freely install them using apt-get commands

-ex: apt-get install libreoffice-base libreoffice-gtk libreoffice-calc

 ## Support